Mysthaps/MyseIfRDPatches/README.md

 2. Unzip the file into your RD folder.
 You should have a `winhttp.dll`, `doorstop_config.ini`, and `BepInEx` folder next to Rhythm Doctor.exe.
 3. Launch RD once to generate BepInEx files.
 4. Download the latest version of the mod from [here](https://github.com/HellUser0/GarbagePlugins/releases).
 It should be named `GarbagePlugins_1.x.x.zip`.
 5. Unzip the file you downloaded into your Rhythm Doctor installation folder.
-You should now have a file at `BepInEx/plugins/GarbagePlugins/GarbagePlugins.dll`.
+Put the file at `BepInEx/plugins/GarbagePlugins/GarbagePlugins.dll`.
 6. Launch the game.
 7. Configure the plugin as needed in `BepInEx/config/com.rhythmdr.garbageplugins.cfg`.
 8. **Optional:** Install the [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to configure the mod with a GUI by pressing `F1`.